MaxBartlett/STA199-Final-Project/project/project.md

     ## # A tibble: 1 x 8
     ##     max   min  mean median    sd    q1    q3   num
     ##   <dbl> <dbl> <dbl>  <int> <dbl> <dbl> <dbl> <int>
-    ## 1  36.0     0  4.41      2  5.81  1.00  5.50   319
+    ## 1   36.
+0. 4.41      2  5.81    1.
+5.50   319

     ## # A tibble: 1 x 8
     ##     max   min  mean median    sd    q1    q3   num
     ##   <dbl> <dbl> <dbl>  <int> <dbl> <dbl> <dbl> <int>
-    ## 1  25.0     0  3.22      2  4.53  1.00  4.00   317
+    ## 1   25.
+0. 3.22      2  4.53    1.
+4. 317

 The mean number of total partners is greater than the mean number of partners since coming to college, yet the median number of partners stays the same, at two.
 This is an interesting observation, as we expected the median to increase as well.
 This may indicate that those who are already having sex continue to have new partners in college, and those who didn't have sex in high school are continuing to abstain from sex.

 #### Sexual Activity Groupings

-We can split students into four groups based on whether or not they were sexually active in high school and whether or not they were sexually active in college: Abstinent since high school, Abstinent since college, Sexually active since high school, and Sexually active since college.
+We can split students into four groups based on whether or not they were sexually active in high school and whether or not they were sexually active in college: Not sexually active in high school and college, Sexually active in high school and not sexually active in college, Sexually active in high school and college, Not sexually active in high school and sexually active in college.

     ## # A tibble: 3 x 2
     ##   partner_group                                                         n
     ##   <chr>                                                             <int>
-    ## 1 Abstinent since college              19
+    ## 1 Not sexually active in high school and college                       59
-    ## 2 Abstinent since high school          59
+    ## 2 Sexually active in high school and college                          239
-    ## 3 Sexually active since high school   239
+    ## 3 Sexually active in high school and not sexually active in college    19

 There is a surprising result here: not a single person who wasn't sexually active in high school is sexually active in college.
 Since we expect that many people who abstain from sex do so for religious reasons, we want to know if this an accurate within our data?